- Majors & Degrees

 All School of Nursing sophomore level nursing courses are offered on our Madrid campus to enable students who wish to spend a year or semester abroad to do so.
 Up to 60 nursing students can be accommodated on the Madrid campus in each of the fall and spring semesters.
 A 2.5 cumulative GPA at the end of the freshmen year is required to take nursing classes in Madrid in the fall semester.
 A 3.0 cumulative GPA at the end of freshmen year is required to take nursing classes in Madrid in the spring semester.
 If more than 60 students express interest in going to Madrid in a given semester, SLUSON will use a lottery method to select students for placement in that semester.
 Although nursing courses are not offered in Madrid in the summer semester, it is possible for students to take some of their required general education courses in Madrid in the summer.

 Students who successfully complete the BSN program may be eligible to take the NCLEX, the licensing exam for RNs.
 Graduates of the program have the education and experience to take nursing jobs in any area of nursing that hires new RNs.
 The nursing job market is strong nationwide.
-As a result, the school expects for 100 percent of its graduates to be hired or accepted into master's programs.
+As a result, the school expects 100% of our graduates to be hired as RN's or accepted into graduate programs.